 How to get there: Fly to Athens, connect to a 50-minute direct flight to Skiathos, then 1 hour ferry to Skopelos

 Most of Mamma Mia! was filmed on Skopelos, a remote island an hour’s boat ride from Skiathos.
 Donna’s inn, as well as the Agios Ioannis Chapel, the beautiful church that featured in the film’s finale are both located on the island.
 Legend has it that the island was founded by Staphylus (the Greek word for grape), who was the son of Dionysus, the god of wine.
 To this day, the island has a number of thriving vineyards and olive groves.

-The island’s village narrow streets are lined with flowers, and the dramatic landcape contributed to selecting Skopelos as the film’s primary location.
+The island’s village narrow streets are lined with flowers, and the dramatic landscape contributed to selecting Skopelos as the film’s primary location.
 Villa Donna and the cliffs the men jump off of in Mamma Mia are located in the area surrounding Glysteri Beach.
 The sparkling beaches, old-world villages, and breathtaking mountains and cliffs make this an ideal choice for travellers looking to get away from it all in a secluded corner of Greece.

 Skopelos is secluded and peaceful, and one of the best kept secrets in Greece.
 It is known as the greenest Greek Island due to the amount of flora and fauna, and remains relatively untouched by the saturated tourist market.
-For information on the island and details on holidays, please visit Skopelos Holidays.